Phat Diem Cathedral

 More details29km east of Ninh Binh

-How to get there: To reach Phat Diem from Ninh Binh, take a taxi or motorbike, and turn left opposite the main post office building.
-From there on it is pretty straightforward and well signposted.
-The last 10km are very scenic thru a polder-like landscape with lots of ricefields surrounded by numerous canals and many churches towering above the small villages.
+How to get there: To reach Phat Diem from Ninh Binh head across the bridge towards the bus station but rather than turning left towards the bus and train stations keep going straight.
+Follow QL 10 and it is pretty straightforward and well signposted.
+The last 10km are very scenic thru a landscape filled with rice fields and surrounded by numerous canals and many churches towering above the small villages.

 Jump to a destination